Why Has Home Ownership Fallen among the Young?

 Date Written: March 6, 2009

-We document that home ownership of households with “heads” aged 25–44 years fell substantially between 1980 and 2000 and recovered only partially during the 2001–5 housing boom.
-The 1980–2000 decline in young home ownership occurred as improvements in mortgage opportunities seemingly made it easier to purchase a home.
-This article uses an equilibrium life‐cycle model calibrated to micro and macro evidence to understand these developments.
-A trend toward marrying later mechanically lowers young home ownership after 1980.
-We show that the large rise in earnings risk that occurred after 1980 can easily account for the remaining decline in young home ownership.
+We document that home ownership of households with "heads" aged 25-44 years fell substantially between 1980 and 2000 and recovered only partially during the 2001-2005 housing boom.
+The 1980-2000 decline in young home ownership occurred as improvements in mortgage opportunities made it easier to purchase a home.
+This paper uses an equilibrium life-cycle model calibrated to micro and macro evidence to understand why young home ownership fell over a period when it became easier to own a home.
+Our findings indicate that a trend toward marrying later and the increase in household earnings risk that occurred after 1980 account for 3/5 to 4/5 of the decline in young home ownership.

 Suggested Citation: Suggested Citation